DUI for Prescription Drug Charges

 - West Palm Beach

 Being charged with a DUI for prescription drugs is becoming more and more common, especially when with how many prescription medications are out there.
-Nearly half the population of the United States has taken a prescribed medication within the last 30 days.
-The CDC reports that prescription medication use goes up with age, with the most common prescription medication for adults aged 20-59 is antidepressants.
+Nearly half the population of the United States has taken prescribed medication within the last 30 days.
+The CDC reports that prescription medication use goes up with age, with the most common prescription medication for adults aged 20-59 being antidepressants.
 Also, 10% of adults use pain medication at least monthly and a full 5% of adults over 20 use prescribed opioids at least monthly.

 With so many adults across the US taking prescribed medications (and more taking these types of medications illegally), it’s not surprising that the effects are far-reaching and that some of the side effects of taking these drugs can impair driving or lead to accidents.
 Nationally, drug-related crashes now account for 44% of fatal crashes compared to 35% that were alcohol-related.
 Some 19% of fatal crash victims tested positive for opioids.